 Unfortunately my practice is not currently fully accessible.
 There is plenty of parking space outside the consulting room, which is on the ground floor.
-There is a very low step up onto the front path, another low step up to the doorstep and a step over the threshold.
+There is a low step into the porch, and another low step over the threshold.
 I am looking to get a ramp for this part of the house.
 There is a toilet next to the consulting room.
 There is no waiting room.
 At the moment all sessions are on line or walking therapy, and on line sessions are available at any time if my practice is not accessible for you.

 How are you dealing with the current social distancing situation?

 At the moment I am not seeing clients face to face, except for walking therapy.
 All my work has been moved on line.
 I primarily use Zoom for video or audio calls.
 However, I am open to exploring alternative platforms if you have a preferred way of connecting.